 - Click Select a project, choose a project where the service account you want to use for the Dataproc cluster is located, and then click Open.

-- Select the checkbox by the Dataproc service account.
+Click the email address of the Dataproc service account.

-- If the info panel is not already visible, click Show info panel.
-The panel displays a list of members and roles that have been granted on the service account.
+Click the Permissions tab.
+The page displays a list of principals that have been granted roles on the service account.

-- In the New members field, paste the Cloud Data Fusion service account that you previously copied.
+In the New principals field, paste the Cloud Data Fusion service account name that you previously copied.

 Select the Service Account User role.